bcgov/public-cloud-techdocs/docs/get-started/provision-a-project-set.md

 ### Azure

-Once the Azure subscriptions have been provisioned, the [Product Owner](../get-started/bc-govs-azure-landing-zone-overview.md#key-features-of-the-product-registry-service) and [Technical Lead(s)](../get-started/bc-govs-azure-landing-zone-overview.md#key-features-of-the-product-registry-service) will be able to see them all in the [Azure Portal](https://portal.azure.com/) and they will have Admin access into the subscriptions.
+Once the Azure subscriptions have been provisioned, the [Product Owner](../get-started/bc-govs-azure-landing-zone-overview.md#key-features-of-the-product-registry-service) and [Technical Lead(s)](../get-started/bc-govs-azure-landing-zone-overview.md#key-features-of-the-product-registry-service) will be able to see them all in the [Azure Portal](https://portal.azure.com/) and they will have a restricted Owner role on the subscriptions.

 Other team members can be added to the project set by the Product Owner or Technical Lead(s) directly in the [Azure Portal](https://portal.azure.com/).
 For more information on how to do this, see [Azure User Management](../azure/user-management.md).